bottlerocket-os/bottlerocket/INSTALL.md

-# Building Thar
+# Building Bottlerocket

 If you'd like to build your own image instead of relying on an Amazon-provided image, follow these steps.
-You can skip to [Using a Thar AMI](#using-a-thar-ami) to use an existing image in Amazon EC2.
+You can skip to [Using a Bottlerocket AMI](#using-a-bottlerocket-ami) to use an existing image in Amazon EC2.
 (We're still working on other use cases!)

 ## Build an image